 Redness, warmth, swelling, or drainage at the injection site

-Signs of allergic reaction (trouble breathing, hives, rash)
+Signs of allergic reaction.
+These include trouble breathing, hives, or rash.